-- You may fax your request to 360-586-4694.
+- You may fax the printed request to 360-586-4694.
 The individual faxing the request is responsible for ensuring the fax transmittal is properly sent and received.

 What happens after the SHR receives my request for a director’s review?

 Your request will be reviewed to ensure the request is filed on time (WAC 357-49-010) and that all the required information has been provided.
 If information is missing or the basis for the request is not clear, you will receive an email or letter asking you to provide additional information.
 If you don’t provide the information within the timeframe stated in the letter, your request may be dismissed.